dynatrace-perfclinics/cloud-automation/sonarqube-metrics/readme.md

-## Disclaimer
-This script is not supported by Dynatrace.
+> **_Disclaimer:_** This script is not supported by Dynatrace.
 Please utilize github issues for any issues that arrise.
 We will try our best to get to your issues in a timely manner.

 # Ingesting SonarQube metrics into Dynatrace